elastic/integrations/docs/developer_tsdb_migration_guidelines.md

     *Note: It may be possible that some of the aggregation functions are not supported for certain metric_type.
 In such a scenario, please revisit to see if the selection of metric_type you made is indeed correct for that field.
 If valid, please create an issue under elastic/elasticsearch explaining the use case.*

 # <a id="testing"></a> Testing

-- [Lens](https://www.elastic.co/guide/en/kibana/current/lens.html) must be the default visualization type that must be used.
-If the visualization type is not Lens, migrate to Lens visualization type first.
-Verify that all the dashboards related to the datastream are showing the data.

-- If a non-Lens visualization is used, verify if the dashboard is rendering the data properly.
+- After migration, verify if the dashboard is rendering the data properly.
+If certain visualisation do not work, consider migrating to [Lens](https://www.elastic.co/guide/en/kibana/current/lens.html)

   Certain aggregation functions are not supported when a field is having a metric_type ‘counter’.
 Example avg().
-Replace such aggregation functions with a supported aggregation type such as max()
+Replace such aggregation functions with a supported aggregation type such as max().

 - It is recommended to compare the number of documents within a certain time frame before enabling the TSDB and after enabling TSDB index mode.
 If the count differs, please check if there exists a field that is not annotated as dimension field.

 # <a id="best-practices"></a> Best Practices

-- [Lens](https://www.elastic.co/guide/en/kibana/current/lens.html) must be the default visualization type that must be used.
-If the visualization type is not Lens, migrate to Lens visualization type first.
+- Use [Lens](https://www.elastic.co/guide/en/kibana/current/lens.html) as the preferred visualisation type.

 - Always assess the number of unique values the field that is selected to be dimension would hold, especially if it is a numeric field.
 A field that holds millions of unique values may not be an ideal candidate for becoming a dimension field.